nearform/fast-speech-to-text/README.md

-# Fast speech to text experiments
+# Fast speech to text / Real time multi-lingual voice chat

-Repository containing experiments/explorations/proof-of-concept for fast speech to text (and back again) and "real time" chat.
+Repository containing experiment/proof-of-concept for a "real time", multilingual voice chat.

-The basic idea being validated here is that streaming speech to text can allow us to create a speech-to-speech bot that responds more naturally, because it transcribes the input as it arrives.
+The basic idea is to utilize Web Speech API and Google Cloud Translate API to enable a voice chat application that can translate speech to multiple languages.

 > [!NOTE]
-> The project currently properly runs in Chrome and other Webkit based browsers.
+> The project currently properly runs only in the latest Chrome browser (v117+).

-## Running things locally (local development)
+## Running things locally

 ### Pre-requisites

+If you want to run the server on your own, you will need:
+- set up a Google Cloud project & enable Cloud Translation API
+- set up a Firebase project and enable a Realtime Database

-The project is using Application Default Credentials for Google Cloud Translation API.
+The project is using Application Default Credentials for authentication with Google Cloud Translation API & Firebase.

 Before running the server, you will need to authenticate using Coogle Cloud CLI.
-In order to have server successfully connect to the Firebase RealTime DB, you'll need to impersonate the Service Account that used in GCP.
+In order to have server successfully connect to the Firebase Realtime Database, you'll need to impersonate the Service Account that used in GCP.

 - To set up user credentials using Google Cloud CLI, follow [these instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).
 - To impersonate a service account using Google Cloud CLI, follow [these instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc#sa-impersonation). ***Make sure that your account has the `Service Account Token Creator` permission in GCP.***